Skip to main content

 automationRunId: test.automationRunIds[0]!,

-include: ['logs'],
+include: 'logs',

 })

-const run = detail.runs[0]
+const run = runs[0]!

-console.log('Status:', run?.status)
+console.log('Status:', run.status)

-for (const log of detail.logs ?? []) {
+for (const log of run.logs ?? []) {

 console.log(`${log.nodeName}: ${log.status} (${log.durationMs ?? '?'}ms)`)